data-graeme/data-graeme.github.io/README.md

-# My GitHub Website
+# README

 This is my GitHub website.
-It is based on the following [GitHub Education Template](https://github.com/education/codespaces-project-template-js).